We may collect a share of sales or other compensation from the links on this page.

 If you want to avoid goggle-tan and snow blindness on your next ski trip, the main key is to be vigilant and take care of yourself.

-Remember that you’re at high altitude and that the sun’s rays coming off the snow are going to be intense, and take the necessary steps to prevent burns.
+Remember that you’re at high altitude and that the sun’s rays coming off the snow is going to be intense, and take the necessary steps to prevent burns.
 That means covering up exposed skin, slathering on sunscreen and lip balm, and keeping your eyes safe behind goggles or sunglasses.

 Weird tan lines, or a trip to ski patrol, are never flattering, so avoid these by understanding the reasons that skiers frequently get sunburnt and taking preventative measures so you can enjoy your trip.